State Highway 25 (New Zealand): Route

 SH 25 diverges from at a roundabout 3 km north of Mangatarata and 11 km south-east of Maramarua, and runs eastwards across the northern end of the Hauraki Plains.
 It crosses the Waihou River on the new Kopu Bridge to the junction with and turns northwards through the township of Thames.
 The road continues north on the western side of Coromandel Peninsula, skirting the Firth of Thames, into the small township of Coromandel before travelling eastwards across the peninsula to Kūaotunu on the Bay of Plenty side.
 There it turns south to Whitianga, running through the outskirts of the town on the Whitianga Bypass, and on through Coroglen and Whenuakite, then over windy hill roads into Tairua, where Pauanui is accessible on a side road.
 SH 25 continues southwards through the intersection with the spur highway SH 25A just south of Hikuai and on towards Whangamatā.
-The road bypasses Whangamatā on the west side and continues southbound until it terminates in Waihi at the intersection of Kenny Street & Rosemont Road.
+The road bypasses Whangamatā on the west side and continues southbound until it terminates in Waihi at the intersection of Kenny Street and Rosemont Road.